 The Nima and his team offer a presentation on the ‘Bwiti Tradition and African plant medicine’.

 The first two days are dedicated to purification using different techniques to prepare the mind and body for the spiritual journey.
-As part of this process, we eat yummy healthy food, spend time in nature, swim, meditate, and do a sweat lodge.
+As part of this process, there are a series of independent and shaman-led purification baths, a temazcal sweat lodge, yummy vegan food, time for introspection and meditation, journalling, and spending time in nature.

 We fast the day of the journey.

-During the first two days, you have a private consultation to express intentions and issues you’re looking to work through on the journey.
+During the first two days, you have a private consultation with the Nima to express intentions and issues you’re looking to work through on the journey.

 On the third night, we journey in the temple together.
 First, there will be a guided meditation to help the body and mind to welcome the ceremony.
 You set intentions.